42-adbouras/CoreCurriculum-1337MED/get_next_line/README.md

 ## II - Bonus Part

 Basicly the same workflow the only defference is that get_next_line(), it has a static char array `line` of size 10240 (number of file descriptors you can open in one proscess).
 This array is used to store lines read from different file descriptors.

+### Notice

+⚠️ There is some minor mistakes but it still works! never gonna forget the evaluation for this project 🤦‍♂️